Mosharraf Karim: Theatre and Television

 In 2004, Karim played two important roles in two different television works.
 One of those roles included the popular telefilm Kyarom, where he performed with co-artist Nusrat Imroz Tisha.
 Before starring in the play Kyarom, Mosharraf Karim played the central role in only one play.
 That was 'Hefaz Bhai' directed by Syed Awlad.

 In 2009, Karim acted in his first film Third Person Singular Number, with co-artist Nusrat Imroz Tisha.
 He acted in his first drama serial 420 aired on Channel I. Anik was the main star.
 After this, he worked in the two drama serials, Vober Hat and Ghor Kutum.

 Films

 Mosharraf Karim made his film debut in Daruchini Dwip (2007), directed by Tauquir Ahmed.
 He later starred in critically acclaimed films such as Television (2012) by Mostofa Sarwar Farooki and Komola Rocket (2018).
 Mosharraf Karim has ventured into playback singing with Fazlul Kabir Tuhin's film Bildakini.
 The song, Bhalo Bhalo Lage Na, was both written and composed by him.
 Besides providing vocals, he also appears on-screen performing the song in the movie.

 Web Series

 In recent years, he has gained popularity in digital media.
 His performance in the web series Mohanagar (2021) was widely praised, where he played the role of OC Harun.

 Personal life

 Karim married Robena Reza Jui on 7 October 2004.

-He was a famous bangla teacher in Haque Coaching Center located in Malibagh before starting his acting career.
+Before starting his acting career, he was a renowned Bengali teacher at the Haque Coaching Centre in Malibagh.

+Towards the end of 2005, he changed his name from Mosharraf Hossain to Mosharraf Karim.
+According to him, the surname, Karim, was taken from his father's name.